China's craft brewers cheer return of Australian barley imports

 There are currently more than 13,000 craft beer-related businesses in China, research from EqualOcean International shows.
 Some such as Tianjin-based Trueman Brewing and Inner Mongolia-based Mahanine Brewing are producing global award-winning brews.

-China is the world's largest beer market, expected to be worth $125 billion this year, according to Statista, and until 2020, craft brewers had been a thriving pocket of the industry.
+China is the world's largest beer market, expected to be worth US$125 billion this year, according to Statista, and until 2020, craft brewers had been a thriving pocket of the industry.

 But in the absence of Australian malting barley, many Chinese craft brewers turned to alternatives such as French or Canadian malt.
 Options equivalent in quality to Australian barley didn't come cheap, particularly after Russia's invasion of Ukraine sent grain and shipping costs spiking worldwide and crops were hit by unfavourable weather.